chrisbodger/veincam2019/Hardware/HardwareDiary.md

 ### Week Beginning 22/04/2019
 * Cut new case designs including IR acrylic for first time.
 * Handed out to team members and Ben, awaiting feedback before continuing further.
+* DFM improvements to the VeinCam PCB

+## Week Beginning 29/04/2019
+* Resign of the enclosure to address issues with latest rev + shrink IR lens size.